 Australian Tourist Visa Application for Filipinos

-Obtaining a tourist visa for Australia for Filipinos is now easy through online application.
+Obtaining Australian tourist visa for Filipinos is now easy through online application.
 Philippine passport holders has now the option to apply for Australian tourist visa online at the official website of the Department of Immigration and Border Protection (DIBP) of the Australian Government.
-One can still apply using the old way through a third-party agency, VFS Global, but applying online is better and more convenient.
+One can still apply using the old way through a third-party agency, VFS Global.
+However, applying online for me is better and more convenient.

 The features of Visitor Visa (subclass 600) let the applicant go to Australia for a holiday, to visit family or friends or for business visitor purposes.
 The visa is valid for up to three, six or twelve months depending on the grant.